yuezm/vue-picture/README.md

 # vue-picture

-> 一 A Vue Integrated [vue-preview](https://github.com/yuezm/vue-picture) Image Preview Plugin
+> A Vue Integrated [vue-preview](https://github.com/yuezm/vue-picture) Image Preview Plugin
 > On the basis of the vue-preview, the image height and width adaptation is added,and the rotation has been added.
 ## Requirements